matthew0241/CPlayersGuide/Master Syntax List.md

 - The `object` class does not have many responsibilities
 - It can call its method `ToString()` to create a string representation of any object.
 The default implementation displays the full name of the object's type
 - It can also call its method `Equals` to indicate whether two things are considered equal or not, it returns a boolean `True` or `False`
+- A derived class can only choose one base class

 ```cs
 // ToString() Example